DrakeHunterK7/SOEN-341-Fall-2021-TEAM-300/README.md

 Stack Bubbling

 ### - Description:
-This project was developed in the course of SOEN 341 at Concordia University.
+This project was developed for SOEN341 at Concordia University for the Fall 2021 semester.
 This web app allows users to post questions that can be answered by other users.

 ### - Objective:
 To develop a question and answer platform.
 The goal is to create a simple version of Stack Overflow.